Dual Induction CLT for High-dimensional m-dependent Data: High-dimensional Berry--Esseen bound for m -ring dependent random samples with nondegenerate covariance matrices

-The proof is similar to that of \Cref{thm:1_dep_berry_esseen_3P}, as outlined in \cref{sec:pf_sketch}, with an additional step that takes advantage of the extra moment; for details see below \cref{sec:pf_sketch_4N}.
+The proof is similar to that of \Cref{thm:1_dep_berry_esseen_3P}, as outlined in \cref{sec:pf_sketch}, with an additional step that takes advantage of the extra moment condition; for details, see \cref{sec:pf_sketch_4N}.
 The complete proof can be found in \cref{sec:pf_1_dep_4P}.

 In terms of rates, \cref{thm:1_dep_berry_esseen_4P} will require the asymptotic scaling